katendejericho5/alx-system_engineering-devops/README.md

-#!/bin/bash
-this repo consists of my files
+This repo is about linux